CyberShanks/NSUT-Forum/README.md

     5) class="fas fa-bars ms-2"
     This is and inline element for "Menu" that used font awesome to add three bars beside the text saying menu. ms-2 specifies the spacing between the text and the bars.

+    6) d-flex is used to display a flex container. vh-100 is the sizing of the display. cover and hero are defined in the CSS. class="row" is used mainly to hold columns in it.
+Bootstrap divides each row into a grid of 12 virtual columns.
+For example, under row, col-md-6 div will have the width of 6/12 of the "row"s div, meaning 50%.
+The col-md-4 will hold 33.3%, and the col-md-2 will hold the remaining 16.66%.